'Tis Time for "Torture," Princess

 'Tis Time for "Torture," Princess (姫様"拷問"の時間です, Hime-sama "Gōmon" no Jikan desu) is a Japanese manga series written by Robinson Haruhara and illustrated by Hirakei.
 It was serialized on the Shōnen Jump+ manga website from April 2019 to August 2025.
-It has been published in eighteen tankōbon volumes as of November 2025.
+It has been published in nineteen tankōbon volumes as of January 2026.
 An anime television series adaptation produced by Pine Jam aired from January to March 2024.
-A second season is set to premiere in January 2026.
+A second season aired from January to March 2026.

 Premise

 In an ongoing battle between the humanity's Imperial Army and the demonic Hell-hordes, the princess from the army has been captured along with her holy sword Ex.
 Since regular torture is prohibited by the prisoner of war treaty between the two parties, the grand inquisitor, Torture Tortura, employs unusual "torture" (in air quotes) techniques, usually in the form of tempting foods and snacks from Japanese culture.
 The princess relents, but gives information that is usually trivial in nature, and the few times she does give useful information, the Hell-Lord does not take advantage of it.